opendatablog/opendatablog.github.io/_posts/2025/01/2025-01-14-Transforming the UK with Artificial Intelligence - A Plan for Public Services and Economic Growth.md

 ---
 layout: post
-title:  "Transforming the UK with Artificial Intelligence - A Plan for Public Services and Economic Growth" description : "Discover how open data can enhance Anti-Money Laundering (AML) efforts.
-Learn about its role in improving financial crime detection, boosting risk assessments, and ensuring compliance.
-Unlock the benefits of using open data to combat money laundering effectively and efficiently." permalink : /transforming-the-uk-with-artificial-intelligence-a-plan-for-public-services-and-economic-growth
+title:  "Transforming the UK with Artificial Intelligence - A Plan for Public Services and Economic Growth" description : "Discover how the UK’s AI Opportunities Action Plan is revolutionizing public services, creating jobs, and establishing the nation as a global AI superpower.
+Learn about key initiatives in AI infrastructure, open data, and sustainability." permalink : /transforming-the-uk-with-artificial-intelligence-a-plan-for-public-services-and-economic-growth
 author: admin
 categories: [ ai, uk, gov ]